-NPS vs EPF vs PPF: What will be your corpus amounts on Rs 12,500 monthly investment for 15 years in 3 schemes
+NPS vs EPF vs PPF: What will your corpus be like on investment of Rs 12,500/month for 15 years

 NPS vs EPF vs PPF: NPS is a retirement scheme where one can invest from the age of 18 till 75.
 One can make a lump sum or monthly instalments in a financial year in NPS.
 In EPF, the employee and the employer contribute a monthly amount to the EPF account of the employee.
 PPF is run by post offices as well as banks.
 All 3 schemes provide Section 80C tax benefits to the taxpayers following the old tax regime.